glennlopez/CheckMate/README.md

 We use checksums to validate if a file we transfered from colleague to colleague via USB drive or Email is exactly the same as the source.

+#### Why do a Checksum
-Doing checksums become **especially important** when transfering firmware updates via usb, email, ftp, etc...
-If a firware is corrupt, you may not realize it until the damage is done (after the firmware has been installed).
+Doing checksums become especially important when transfering firmware updates via usb, email, ftp, etc...
+If a firware is corrupt, you may not realize the damage you've done until its too late.

 Damages can range from a **bricked EEPROM**, rendering your device forever-useless (due to a corrupt file)-- to unintentionally introducing **attack vectors** hackers can take advantage of (from unknowingly installing a firmware that was modified by a hacker during a man-in-the-middle attack).

-So ya.. just do the damn checksum and quit being lazy.
-The good news is, this tool aims to make it less painful for you to do your checksums, and best of all... its open source!
+So ya.. just do the damn checksum.
+The good news is, this tool aims to make it less painful for you to do that, and best of all... its open source!

 <img src="https://github.com/glennlopez/Lakeside.CheckMate/blob/master/CheckMate/CheckMate/screenshots/3.PNG?raw=true" width="400" height="220" />